bharrisau/bharrisau.github.io/_posts/2013-10-11-toolchain-kinetis-KL25.markdown

 layout: post
 title:  "Toolchain: Kinetis KL25 development"
 categories: toolchain development kl25 kinetis
+description: "Selecting and installing a development environment for Freescale's Kinetis KL25"
 ---

 I've recently selected the Kinetis KL25 as my go-to microcontroller.
 I can buy it cheaply direct from Freescale, and it has an incredible collection of peripherals for the cost.
 This necessitated the search for a new toolchain.
 I have a bad habit of reinventing the wheel with most things, so I started looking for projects with peripheral libraries.
 After a relatively short search, I had found three potentials.